Only Amiga Makes It Possible: Discovering the Future in a Computer from 1985

 Benjamin Ortega

 Ben is a software maker who spends his best hours elbow-deep in homelab projects and the occasional questionable car hack.
-He's also passionate about building technology at its best doing things that matter: civic tech, community-driven tools, and building things that amplify diverse voices and give more people a seat at the table.
-An engineer at Best Buy by day, he's probably SSHing into something and voiding the warranty at night.
+He's also passionate about building technology at its best and doing things that matter: civic tech, community-driven tools, and tools that amplify diverse voices and give more people a seat at the table.
+A software engineer at Best Buy by day, he also enjoys playing music and riding bikes.

 Are you interested in this session?